Android4Lumia/android4lumia.github.io/faq.md

 **No**.
 As of right now, only Lumia 520, 521, 525, 526, 620, 720 and 720T devices are supported.
 There are plans to support other Qualcomm Snapdragon S4-based Lumias as well, though we cannot certainly promise anything.

+### What things aren't working?

+No signal SIM Card, camera, accelerometer, GPS and internal microphone.

+### Are these ROMs stable enough to use on my daily driver phone?

+**Do not** install this software on your daily devices, because it is not 100% stable at the moment.
+Perhaps, depending on the device, there is a lot of lag and there are some important things that do not work.

 ### Are third-party touchscreens supported?

-**No**, only original touchscreens are supported.
+**No**, only original touchscreens are officially supported.

-### What things aren't working?

-No signal SIM Card, camera and rotation.

 ### Can I install GApps (Google Apps)?

 Yes, you can, but keep in mind that installing GApps will make your device run very slow.
 This is recommended only on 525/526.

-### Are these ROMs stable enough to use on my daily driver phone?

-**Do not** install this software on your daily devices, because it is not 100% stable at the moment.
-Perhaps, depending on the device, there is a lot of lag and there are some important things that do not work.

 ### I want to go back to Windows Phone but I have not made a backup.